ShadowProgr/DFFOO-Macro/README.md

 ## Contact

-You can reach me via Discord, ShadowProgr#8663
+You can reach me via this Discord server https://discord.gg/krTtpHs